 The Reiff Law Firm has been handling complicated personal injury cases for over three decades – we have the lawyers, staff, and resources to help you.
 Because refueling and gas station fires are rare, you need a firm dedicated to investigating and litigating difficult cases.
 Call (215) 709-6940 to take the first steps in fighting for your legal rights.

 Causes of Gas Station fires

 Surprisingly, there has been a sharp increase in motor vehicle refueling fires and explosions over the last couple of years.
-The Petroleum Equipment Institute as well as automobile manufacturers started documenting and investigating refueling fires approximately 15 years ago.
+The Petroleum Equipment Institute, as well as automobile manufacturers, started documenting and investigating refueling fires in 2000.
 Generally, a refueling fire or explosion is caused by a spark of electricity that can be caused by static electricity or an electrical short or defect.
 The Petroleum Equipment Institute has noted that many refueling fires are caused by a transfer of static electricity, which can be caused by a cell phone, ungrounded fuel pump, getting into the automobile, or sliding across the seat and grabbing for the fuel pump.
-Many times a refueling or fuel fed fire will lead to catastrophic injuries and wrongful death.
-Most gas stations require the operator shut off the vehicle’s engine while fueling and to avoid smoking while in the vicinity of fuel.
+Many times, a refueling or fuel-fed fire will lead to catastrophic injuries and wrongful death.
+Most gas stations require the operator to shut off the vehicle’s engine while fueling and to avoid smoking while in the vicinity of fuel.

 Call the Refueling and Gas Station Fire Attorneys at The Reiff Law Firm for Help With Your Case